ibm-messaging/mq-dev-patterns/amqp-qpid/README.md

 ````
       Exception in thread "main" javax.jms.IllegalStateRuntimeException: The MessageConsumer was closed due to an unrecoverable error.
 ````
+  * ack
+    * if set will switch the session to CLIENT_ACKNOWLEDGE mode.
+      * if set for the put, it also needs to be set for the get.
+Otherwise the get action does not remove the message from the queue.
   * durable
     * if set will cause the topic subscribe to be durable.
       * needs the mode to be `get topic durable` to be actioned.